smoebody/webpack-dev-middleware/README.md

 	// The index path for web server, defaults to "index.html".
 	// If falsy (but not undefined), the server will not respond to requests to the root URL.

+	catchAll: false,
+	// whether all unresolved requests shall be catched by `${publicPath}/${index}`.
+Defaults to `false`
+	// useful in html5-mode where routing is done by clientside JavaScript (e.g. angular-route)

 	headers: { "X-Custom-Header": "yes" },
 	// custom headers